gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/07-Binary-Search-Trees-Activity.md

 #### Exercise

-As a team complete the method in the replit.
+As a team complete the pre-order, in-order, and post-order methods in the replit.

 If you finish early, you can take an early break or get started on the project with instructor support in the main room available.